RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### When everyone is going left, consider going right.

-Contrarian thinking for its own sake can be stupid, but most people's bias is towards conformance.
-You should try to work out for yourself, from first principles, which direction to go rather than following a crowd.
+Contrarian thinking for its own sake can be stupid, but most people's bias is towards conformity.
+You should try to work out for yourself, from first principles, which direction to go rather than following a group.

 ### Originality counts for more in failure